eloone/mergejs/README.md

 ---

-If you specify the paths to the files in your conf file, you don't need to be in the js folder when you run the command.
-You can chose how you would like to use the script depending on your needs, the script only needs to find the files you specify in the conf file.
+If you specify the paths to the files in your list text file, you don't need to be in the js folder when you run the command.
+You can chose how you would like to use the script depending on your needs, the script only needs to find the files you specify in your list.

 ## Notes